What is the TigerLIFE program?

 The University of Memphis TigerLIFE Postsecondary Education Program is a 60 hour program culminating in a completion award in Career and Community Studies.
 Participation in the Tiger LIFE program provides students with an option for continuing their education beyond high school to increase employment opportunities.

-The program provides individualized Programs of Study in the areas of academic, social, vocational and independence for students ages 18-29 with intellectual disabilities.
+The Inclusive Higher Education(IHE) program provides individualized Programs of Study in the areas of academic, social, vocational and independence for students ages 18-29 with intellectual disabilities.
 At the heart of TigerLIFE is a person-centered planning model that uses the Systems Approach to Placement.

-The TigerLIFE program is administered by the University of Memphis Institute on Disability (UMID) whose purpose is to assist people with physical and developmental disabilities in finding meaningful and lasting employment, and serves as a community rehabilitation provider (CRP) for mid-south regional area vocational rehabilitation departments in Arkansas, Mississippi and Tennessee.
+The TigerLIFE program is administered by the University of Memphis Institute on Disability (UMID) whose purpose is to assist people with physical and developmental disabilities in finding meaningful Competitive employment, and serves as a community rehabilitation provider (CRP) for the mid-south regional area vocational rehabilitation departments in Arkansas, Mississippi and Tennessee.
 TigerLIFE is a federally recognized Comprehensive Transition Program.

 TigerLIFE program Mission Statement:

-The mission of the TigerLIFE program is to use a systematic approach to assess each student’s academic, career, technical, independent living, and social skills in order to help the client devise the best plan that matches their aspired goals for transition into gainful employment and living a more meaningful life.
+The mission of the TigerLIFE program is to use a systematic approach to assess each student’s academic, career, technical, independent living, and social skills in order to help the client create the best plan that matches their aspired goals for transition into employment and living a more meaningful life.

 TigerLIFE program Vision Statement: